Arawak: History

 Arawakan languages in South America.
 The northern Arawakan languages are colored in light blue, southern Arawakan languages in dark blue.

 The Arawakan languages may have emerged in the Orinoco River valley in present-day Venezuela.
-They subsequently spread widely, becoming by far the most extensive language family in South America at the time of European contact, with speakers located in various areas along the Orinoco and Amazonian rivers and their tributaries.
-The group that self-identified as the Arawak, also known as the Lokono, settled the coastal areas of what is now Guyana, Suriname, Grenada, Bahamas, Jamaica and parts of the islands of Trinidad and Tobago.
+They subsequently spread widely, becoming the most extensive language family in South America at the time of European contact, with speakers located along the Orinoco and Amazonian rivers and their tributaries.
+The group that self-identified as the Arawak, also known as the Lokono, settled the coastal areas of what is now Guyana, Suriname, Grenada, Bahamas, Jamaica, and parts of Trinidad and Tobago.

-Michael Heckenberger, an anthropologist at the University of Florida who helped found the Central Amazon Project, and his team found elaborate pottery, ringed villages, raised fields, large mounds, and evidence for regional trade networks that are all indicators of a complex culture.
-There is also evidence that they modified the soil using various techniques such as adding charcoal to transform it into black earth, which even today is famed for its agricultural productivity.
+Michael Heckenberger, an anthropologist at the University of Florida who helped found the Central Amazon Project, and his team found elaborate pottery, ringed villages, raised fields, large mounds, and evidence of regional trade networks, all indicating a complex culture.
+There is also evidence that they modified the soil using various techniques such as adding charcoal to transform it into black earth, which is still famed for its agricultural productivity.
 Maize and sweet potatoes were their main crops, though they also grew cassava and yautia.
 The Arawaks fished using nets made of fibers, bones, hooks, and harpoons.
-According to Heckenberger, pottery and other cultural traits show these people belonged to the Arawakan language family, a group that included the Tainos, the first Native Americans Columbus encountered.
-It was the largest language group that ever existed in the pre-Columbian Americas.
+According to Heckenberger, pottery and other cultural traits show these people belonged to the Arawakan language family, which also included the Taino, the first Native Americans Columbus encountered in the Americas.

 At some point, the Arawakan-speaking Taíno culture emerged in the Caribbean.
+Archaeological evidence shows early human presence in the Caribbean in Trinidad by about 6000 BC and in Cuba by around 5000 BC.
+Later migration from South America included Huecoids and Saladoids.
+Saladoid people had reached Puerto Rico by at least 430 BC and later into Hispaniola.
+By around 400 AD, these different groups formed the basis of a Caribbean culture.
 Two major models have been presented to account for the arrival of Taíno ancestors in the islands; the "Circum-Caribbean" model suggests an origin in the Colombian Andes connected to the Arhuaco people, while the Amazonian model supports an origin in the Amazon basin, where the Arawakan languages developed.
 The Taíno were among the first American people to encounter Europeans.
 Christopher Columbus visited multiple islands and chiefdoms on his first voyage in 1492, which was followed by the establishment of La Navidad that same year on the northeast coast of Hispaniola, the first Spanish settlement in the Americas.
 Relationships between the Spaniards and the Taíno would ultimately sour.
 Some of the lower-level chiefs of the Taíno appeared to have assigned a supernatural origin to the explorers.
 When Columbus returned to La Navidad on his second voyage, he found the settlement burned down and the 39 men he had left there killed.